llwwns/confluence_tool/readme.md

 1. Install node.js

-2. Install coffeescript by `npm install -g coffee-script`

-3. Cd into the directory and install modules by `npm install`
+2. Cd into the directory and install modules by `npm install`

 # How to use

 ## Create configuation

-Copy the config\_sample.coffee to config.coffee and fix configuations.
+Copy the config\_sample. to config.js and fix configuations.

 ## Create a new page / Update page: